rajgupta04/AlgoGlimps/README.md

 ```

 ## Troubleshooting
-- Port already in use: change server.port to a free port (e.g., 8085), then rerun.
+- Port already in use: change `server.port` to a free port (e.g., 8085), then rerun.
-- Maven wrapper not found: ensure you are inside the demo folder and use mvnw.cmd on Windows or ./mvnw on macOS/Linux.
+- Maven wrapper not found: ensure you are inside the demo folder and use `mvnw.cmd` on Windows or `./mvnw` on macOS/Linux.
-- Java not found: install JDK 17 and verify with java -version.
+- Java not found: install JDK 17 and verify with `java -version`.
-- Slow Docker builds: docker build --pull -t algoglimps . to refresh base images.
+- Slow Docker builds: `docker build --pull -t algoglimps .` to refresh base images.
-- Dependency download issues: add -U to force updates (mvnw.cmd clean package -U).
+- Dependency download issues: add `-U` to force updates (`mvnw.cmd clean package -U`).

 ## Cleaning up
 - Stop the Spring Boot app with Ctrl+C in the terminal.
-- Stop Docker container: docker ps to find the container ID, then docker stop <id>.
+- Stop Docker container: `docker ps` to find the container ID, then `docker stop <id>`.
-- Remove image if needed: docker rmi algoglimps.
+- Remove image if needed: `docker rmi algoglimps`.

 Happy learning and experimenting!